Blocking ads removes funding from us!

 Display – up to 3.000 nits

-The display is also convincing across the board in the remaining points.
-Colors are displayed in “Pro“Reproduced beautifully and naturally and if you like it a little more saturated, you should switch to “Standard” or “Bright” mode.
-The black level is outstanding, as is typical for OLEDs, and even the white level is great.
-I was positively surprised by the viewing angle stability, which in my opinion is second to none.
-Even when tilted to the side, colors hardly change color at all, which speaks for a high-quality display.
-The maximum brightness of 3.000 nits is also at the top level and of course ensures that the screen still shines even in very bright environments procan be read easily.
+The display is also impressive in all other areas.
+Colors are reproduced beautifully and naturally in "Pro" mode, and if you like it a little more saturated, you should switch to "Standard" or "Bright" mode.
+The black level is outstanding, as is typical for OLED, and even the white level is great.
+I was positively surprised by the viewing angle stability, which in my opinion is unrivaled.
+Even with extreme sideways tilts, colors hardly change color at all, which speaks for a high-quality display.
+The maximum brightness of 3.000 nits is also top-notch and naturally ensures that the screen is still visible even in very bright environments. procan be read easily.

 Software – Funtouch OS 14